samir-web2526/university-medical-center-full-stack-project/university-medical-center-client/README.md

 # University Medical Center Frontend

-A modern, full-stack medical center management platform designed to streamline student care, provide powerful management tools for administrators and doctors, and ensure seamless platform oversight.
+A modern, full-stack medical center management platform designed to streamline patient(student) care, provide powerful management tools for administrators and doctors, and ensure seamless platform oversight.

 ## 📖 Table of Contents
 - [About The Project](#about-the-project)